pokt-network/pocket-network-protocol/utility/README.md

 title: Signature Validation By Servicer
 ---
 stateDiagram-v2
-    state "Get gateways the App<br>delegated to: [P1, P2]" as getPortals state "Is relay signed by one of:<br>Application, Portal1, Portal2?" as sigCheck
+    state "Get portalss the App<br>delegated to: [P1, P2]" as getPortals state "Is relay signed by one of:<br>Application, Portal1, Portal2?" as sigCheck

     state "Valid (should service relay)" as Valid